Electroweak phase transition and gravitational waves in a two-component dark matter model: The model

 \section{The model}

 Our model consists three beyond SM fields which all of them are bosons, namely, a complex singlet $ \phi $, a real singlet $ S $, and a real Abelian vector field $ V_{\mu} $.
 In our setup, the complex scalar field $ \phi $ has unit charge under a dark $ U_{D}(1) $ gauge symmetry with the vector field $ V_{\mu} $.
 All of these fields are singlet under SM gauge group.
-However, there is an additional $ Z_{2} $ symmetry under which the new fields transform as
+However, the dark sector is invariant under the charge conjugation of $ U_{D}(1) $ and parity of $ S $: